PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 runtime order/context/option/result-identity injection, run affected and standard gates sequentially, then commit and push only.
 Do not create, update, or reopen a pull request.

+## Very-late SiNet recovery-tail characterization checkpoint

+After the terminal Clamp/SiNet extraction, the characterized inventory is 54 unconsumed lowerer-result assignments.
+The next safe boundary is the adjacent absolute-end SiNet terminal-layout recovery and pre-add/resize callback.
+The recorded `shape_topology.terminal.indexed_convergence` call is the predecessor;
+the recorded `cleanup.very_late.residual_affine_prelu` call is the successor.
+There is no intervening decision, phase-store write, progress callback, or consumer.

+Focused characterization reports `1 passed, 1 xfailed`; the affected suite reports `456 passed, 1 xfailed`.
+The only xfail requires the intentionally absent `passes/very_late_sinet_recovery_tail_orchestration.py`.
+The tests fix the exact shared `SINetTerminalLayoutRecoveryContext`, its original pre-add/resize callback, source order, both complete nested schemas, and the unchanged outer boundaries.
+Production and the 128-ID/128-owner phase store are unchanged.

+At resume, implement
+`run_very_late_sinet_recovery_tail_cleanup(context)` as a straight-line owner: call `run_sinet_terminal_layout_recovery(context)`, then `context.preadd_resize_recovery()`, and return both raw results unchanged.
+Replace only the two characterized lowerer locals, retain both zero-argument wrappers and all independent routes, update only stale direct-boundary tests, and run all affected and standard gates sequentially.
+Commit and push the completed unit only.
+Do not create, update, reopen, or otherwise modify a pull request.